Dark Wars

 Vachon's Falcon *was* fast.
 They arrived at CERK seven minutes

 later.
 Vachon stopped only long enough to let Nick get out.
-Then
+Then he

 took off, tires squealing.
 He wanted no part of Dark Invader.